tdiprima/threejs-playground/docs/3d-object-error-mousedown.md

 // I provided all code...
 ```

 Thank you for providing the complete code.
-Upon reviewing it, I noticed a potential issue that could cause the error you're encountering.
+Upon reviewing it, I noticed a potential issue that could cause the error.
 The issue lies in the `onDocumentMouseMove` function.

 In the `onDocumentMouseMove` function, you rotate the `selectedCamera` based on mouse movement.
 However, at the end of the function, you set `selectedCamera` to `null`, which prevents the rotation from being applied continuously.
 This might lead to unexpected behavior and potentially trigger the error you mentioned.